minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 such as the representative's party and DW-Nominate dimensions which are already very good predictors of the representatives voting decisions on their own.
-Hence, the first hypothesis from this paper can be rejected, since the effect of pro and anti environmental contributions on voting behaviour is not minimal, considering each effect is measured on a per 1000 USD scale and is also rather highly significant.
+Hence, the first hypothesis from this paper can be rejected, since the effect of pro and anti-environmental contributions on voting behaviour is not minimal, considering each effect is measured on a per 1000 USD scale and is also rather highly significant.

 #figure(
-  image("figures/logit_main.png", width: 100%),
+  image("figures/logit_main.png", width: 80%),
-  caption: [Main Conditional Logit Models summarised] ), <main_logit>
+  caption: [Main Conditional Logit Models summarised] ) <main_logit>

 // add logit/probit results
 The results from the conditional logit, see @logit-main, used as a robustness check show similar trends as the linear probability models above.
 When regressing Vote against the contribution and control variables, we see that the coefficient for contributions are log-odds.
-In other words, for a 1000 USD increase in the anti (pro) environmental , the expected change in log odds is -2.135e-05 (9.944e-05), ceteris paribus.
-These results are a bit less significant than these of the LPM, since anti environmental contributions are significant on a 0.05 and pro environmental on a 0.01 level, when only including control variables.
+In other words, for a 1000 USD increase in the anti (pro) environmental, the expected change in log odds is -2.135e-05 (9.944e-05), ceteris paribus.
+These results are a bit less significant than these of the LPM, since anti-environmental contributions are significant on a 0.05 and pro-environmental on a
+0.01 level, when only including control variables.
 When fixing for state and years, the estimate coefficients for pro environemtnal contributions are 0.502 and -0.47 for the anti enviornmental contributions, ceteris paribus, where both